-- Project and cost management
+- Project and Cost Management

-- Care Delivery Systems
+- Delivery System Reforms

-D’Anello leads the operation of five learning systems for Medicare Accountable Care Organizations (ACOs), working to ensure the quality and timeliness of webinars, in-person meetings, conferences, dashboards, and other learning activities.
-She uses participant and client feedback to drive continuous quality improvement efforts across the projects.
-D’Anello also plays a critical role in the development of the curriculum for the Pioneer ACO learning system, which she currently leads.
-Additionally, she has served in numerous technical assistance and liaison roles on disability, quality measurement, and education projects, working directly with sites to help them understand program rules and testing requirements, and overseen the execution of multiple national conferences for federal clients.
+D’Anello manages large, complex projects for the Centers for Medicare & Medicaid Services and the Social Security Administration.
+Currently, she directs the operation of multiple learning systems for accountable care organizations, working with a multidisciplinary team to deliver high quality virtual learning events, in-person meetings, and dashboards to these organizations.
+She uses participant and client feedback to inform curriculum development and drive continuous quality improvement efforts across the project.
+In addition, she has served in numerous technical assistance roles on disability, quality measurement, and education projects, and she has overseen the execution of multiple national conferences for federal clients.

 Before joining Mathematica in 2008, D’Anello held positions with Ruchman and Associates, Inc., and the University of Massachusetts Amherst.
 She graduated from George Washington University with an M.P.A. in public-private policy and management and is a certified project management professional.